jfalcou/eve/doc/manual/features/maskable.rst

   where ``T`` is ``decltype(func_(x, ...))``.
 (In particular this feature is not available if ``x`` is not convertible to ``T``).

+The avaibility of such syntax is indicated explicitly in each function documentation page.

+Up to now the object function allowing this feature are:

+  * add
+  * dec
+  * div
+  * inc
+  * mul
+  * sub
+  * unary_minus

 Example
 -------